zeroc-ice/ice-builder-eclipse/README.md

 You can activate the plug-in for your project by right-clicking on the project, choosing `Slice2Java` and clicking `Add Slice2Java builder`.
 The plug-in immediately makes several additions to your project:
 * Creates a `slice` subdirectory to contain your Slice files.
 The plug-in automatically compiles any Slice file that you add to this directory.
 * Creates a `generated` subdirectory to hold the Java source files that the slice2java translator generates from your Slice files.
-* Adds a library reference to the Ice run time JAR file (`Ice.jar`).
+* Adds a library reference to the Ice runtime JAR file (`Ice.jar`).
 The plug-in assumes that the JAR file resides in the `lib` subdirectory of your Ice installation.

 ## Configuring Project Settings